-- [13] COLLECT a final set of field parameter measurements (stability criteria) immediately before sampling.
-Record the stability criteria in Attachment 2, Groundwater Sampling Log, and in Attachment 3, Compliance Checklist. - [14] RECORD the purge volume (volume purged at time of sampling minus the drop pipe volume) in the Attachment 2, Groundwater Sampling Log.
+- [13] COLLECT a final set of field parameter measurements that meet the stability criteria immediately before sampling.
+Record these measurements in Attachment 2, Groundwater Sampling Log, and in Attachment 3, Compliance Checklist. - [14] RECORD the purge volume (volume purged at time of sampling minus the drop pipe volume) in the Attachment 2, Groundwater Sampling Log.